Guru Nanak Jayanti 2022: Date, History and Celebrations

 He founded three pillars of Sikhism namely Naam Japna, Kirat Karni, and Vand Chakna.

-Therefore, Guru Nanak Jayanti, the 550th birth anniversary of Guru Nanak Ji is celebrated with full fervour on 12 November in India and in several parts of the world.
+Therefore, Guru Nanak Jayanti, the 553rd birth anniversary of Guru Nanak Ji will be celebrated with full fervor on 8 November in India and in several parts of the world.